 Good to know May de Lencquesaing, owner of Glenelly Estate, is quite the glass collector; she has one of the largest privately owned glass collections in the world.
 Glenelly Estate’s glass museum provides a fascinating glimpse into 2 000 years worth of glassmaking

-Inside info Wine aficionados will be interested to know that The Vine Bistro will soon be adding a small selection of rare Pichon wines to its menu.
+Inside info Wine aficionados will love the small selection of rare pichon wines on the menu.

 Opening times Tuesday – Sunday, 12pm – 3pm; Thursday – Saturday, 6.30pm – 8pm